 1925-1934: Period of left-wing trade unionism

 The government was also receptive to the trade union movement.
-Legislations like the Trade Unions Act, 1926 and the Trade Disputes Act, 1929 gave a fillip to its growth.
+Legislations like the Trade Unions Act, of 1926 and the Trade Disputes Act, of 1929 gave a fillip to its growth.
 It bestowed many rights to the unions in return for certain obligations.
 This period was marked by the dominance of the left.
 Hence, it may be referred to as the period of left-wing trade unionism.

 1935-1938: The Congress interregnum

 This phase was marked by greater unity between different unions.
 Indian National Congress was in power in most of the provinces by 1937.
 This led to more and more unions coming forward and getting involved with the nationalist movement.
 In 1935, AIRTUC merged with AITUC.
 Different legislations were passed by provincial governments that gave more power and recognition to the trade unions.

 The approach of Congress ministries was that of promoting worker interests while protecting industrial peace.
 Reconciliation of labor with capital was seen as an aim, with ministries working towards securing wage rise and better living conditions.
 However, many ministries treated strikes as law and order issues.
 They used colonial machinery to suppress it.
 This led to considerable resentment from the unions.

 The Second World War lowered the standard of living for the workers further and this led to the strengthening of the movement.
 The question of the war effort created a rift between the Communists and the Congress.
 This, coupled with other issues, led to a further split in the movement.
 However, the movement as a whole got stronger due to the compounding issues.
 This included mass entrenchment post-war and the massive price rise that accompanied it.